cwcyau/academic-kickstart-2/content/authors/rana/_index.md

 - Researchers
 ---

-Kaspar Maerten is a graduate student at the University of Oxford supervised by Christopher Yau and Professor Chris Holmes.
-He is interested in statistical machine learning and has been researching methods for dimensionality reduction using Gaussian Processes and Deep Neural Networks.
+Anas obtained his PhD in Computational Biology from the University of Warwick before taking up a postdoc at the University of Oxford.
+He is a Research Fellow at the University of Birmingham jointly supervised with Dr Andrew Beggs.